How much does a translation cost? And how long does it take to translate a book?

 Get in touch now and find out when your translation will be ready!

 I accept payments via bank transfer and Wise.
-The quote you’ll receive will be in your currency, so you’ll know the exact cost of the translation.
-I will ask you for an up-front payment upon the signing of our agreement and the remaining amount will be due on the date of delivery.
+I will ask for an upfront payment upon the signing of our agreement and the remaining amount will be due on the date of delivery.
 All transaction fees have to be covered by the client.

 Good question!
 Here’s how I work.
 Once we have an agreement on the cost and delivery date of the translation, my work will be divided in four phases: